neo-project/docs/en-us/node/network-protocol.md

 |0x00746e41|production mode|
 |0x74746e41|test mode|

-Command is utf8 code, of which the length is 12 bytes, the extra part is filled with 0.
+Command is a utf8 code of length 12 bytes, the extra part is padded with 0.

-Checksum is the first 4 bytes of the value that two times SHA256 hash of the Payload.
+Checksum is the first 4 bytes of the value that is two times SHA256 hash of the Payload.

 According to different orders Payload has different detailed format, see below: